tcaty/spa-env/README.md

 ### Environment variables in spa

 First of all there is a little note about environment variables in spa.
-Imagine that we have `app.js` file with code above:
+Imagine that we have `app.js` file with code below:
 ```
 console.log(process.env.VITE_API_URL)
 ```